avcrowdhackathon/ComeTogether/README.md

 * The server that is used is ComeTogether's server, but is in not used in this version as login uses temp data.

-* The blockchain protocol that is used is EOSIO testnet https://testnet.eos.io/ and the smart contracts have been deployed and are functional in this version.
+* The blockchain protocol that is used is EOSIO Jungle testnet https://jungletestnet.io/ and the smart contracts have been deployed and are functional in this version.

 ## The App

 ### Login page
 ![Image description](https://github.com/avcrowdhackathon/ComeTogether/blob/master/images/login_page_small.jpg)

-## Issue Certificate
+## Issue Passport
-In this page the doctor, or a person, authorized by the goverment , can issue a certificate for a user via his ID card/passport/driving licence.
+In this page the doctor, or a person, authorized by the goverment , can issue a passport for a user via his ID card/passport/driving licence.

 ![Image description](https://github.com/avcrowdhackathon/ComeTogether/blob/master/images/issue_certificate_small.jpg)